-I employ a variety of tools in ecology and genetics to understand population biology and natural and evolutionary history of organisms.
-A uniting theme is how flora and fauna function in natural systems and how population processes are impacted in human-altered ones.
-My favorite questions have a management component and involve species that are scientifically intractable because they are cryptic, rare, or endangered.
-I recently incorporated bats (Microchiroptera) into my research because they face many conservation challenges, yet are one of the most difficult mammals to study, being cryptic, nocturnal, and volant, and some cases solitary, non-cave roost-ers.
-I work with many excellent collaborators and enjoy a global perspective to my research, having spent seven years overseas in various research contexts.
+I am a research professor at Northern Arizona University (NAU), Director of Genetics of the Bat Ecology & Genetics Lab and Ancient DNA Lab, and an associate director of NAU’s Pathogen and Microbiome Institute.
+My team employs a variety of tools in genetics and ecology to understand population biology and natural and evolutionary history of organisms.
+A uniting theme is how wildlife function in natural systems and are impacted in human-altered ones.
+I enjoy pairing degraded DNA (feces, ancient, environmental) with emerging technologies to answer difficult questions, and my favorite questions have a management component and involve species that are scientifically intractable because they are cryptic, rare, or endangered.
+My team is excited about scientific discovery, innovation, and translation, and I work with many excellent collaborators.
+I foster a global perspective to my research, having spent seven years overseas in various research contexts.